-The present results are corroborated by other studies that, at most post weaning stage (4-12 Wk. of age), revealed a robust and positive direct heterosis on body weight.
-Meky et al. (2023) observed that the positive heterosis ranged from 2.24 to 11.35 % when crossing California and local Sinai-Gabali rabbits.
+The present results are substantiated by some other study that mentioned a robust and positive direct heterosis on body weight at most post weaning stage (4-12 Wk. of age), Meky et al. (2023) confirmed that the positive heterosis ranged from 2.24 to 11.35% when crossing California and local Sinai-Gabali rabbits.
 Additionally, Zaghloul et al. (2019) revealed that the direct heterosis varied from 3.1 to 8.2% for the crossing between APRI and Moshtohor line.
-Moreover, Mahran, et al. (2017) established that the heterosis percentage ranged from 3.15 to 3.55% while crossing the New-Zealand White by Gabali, and from 4.18 to 8.79% when crossing the Chinchilla.
-In addition, Abdel-Hamid (2015) showed that for the New Zealand White × Californian crossing, the positive heterosis percentage ranged from 9.20 to 20.24%, while for the Californian × Rex Crosses, it ranged from -3.61 to 12.05%.
-Also, Hekil et al. (2011) indicated positive heterosis between 46.43 and 62.49% or both Californian and White, with a crossing on body weight that took place between 4 and 12 Wk.
-According to Khalil and Al-Homidan (2014), for body weights crossing the V-line with Saudi Arabia, showed a positive heterosis effect of 4.5 to 5.4%.
-The previous findings supported the hypothesis that the addition of Californian genes to native rabbit crossbreeding programs in hot climate countries improved the post-weaning growth performance of the crossbred rabbits.
-Also showed the good post-weaning growth performance of Californian rabbits.
+On the other hand, Mahran, et al. (2017) established that the heterosis percentages when crossing Gabali with the New-Zealand White, they ranged from 3.15 to 3.55%, and from 4.18 to 8.79% when crossing with the Chinchilla.
+In addition, Abdel-Hamid (2015) showed that for the New Zealand White × Californian crossing, the percentage of the positive heterosis ranged from 9.20 to 20.24%, while for the Californian × Rex Crosses, it ranged from -3.61 to 12.05%.
+Also, Hekil et al. (2011) indicated positive heterosis for New Zealand White (NZW) X Californian (Cal) crosses ranged between 46.43 and 62.49% on body weight among 4 and 12 Wk.
+According to Khalil and Al-Homidan (2014), crossing the V-line with Saudi Arabia, showed a positive body weights heterosis of 4.5 to 5.4%.

+The previous outcomes supported the hypothesis that the addition of Californian genes to native rabbit crossbreeding programs in hot climate countries (like Egypt) would improve post-weaning growth performance of the resultant crossbred rabbits.

-Research exists to justify the use of a some-extent acclimatized breed crossed with the native breed, Baladi, in this investigation.
+This investigation took place to rationalize and substantiate the use of some of the acclimatized rabbit breeds to be crossed with some native breed, Baladi to produce Broiler rabbits with early reasonable growth.
 For instance, Afifi et al. (1994) reported that when crossing New Zealand White rabbits with Baladi-Red rabbits, the heterosis percentages for post-weaning body weights varied from 2.5 to 5.0%.
-Also, Khadiga et al. (2008) revealed that when line V, Egyptian Baladi Black, was crossed, the heterosis was positive and varied from 7 to 11.8%.
+Also, Abou Khadiga et al. (2008) revealed that when V-line, Egyptian Baladi Black, were crossed, the heterosis was positive and varied from 7 to 11.8%.
 Furthermore, Abdel-Azeem et al. (2007) suggested that the crosses between male Baladi-Reds and females of other breeds, including as Gigantea, Papillion, French Giant, and Chinchilla, have superior heterosis values.
-Nonetheless, Nofal et al. (2000) and Abdel-Ghany et al. (2000a), reported that heterosis had no noticeable impact on their experimental flocks, post-weaning body weights (6 to 16 Wk.), and has even negative values at the 6, 8, and 12 Wk. of age.
-The last conclusion, of course, contradicted with the breeder's preference for their crosses between the Baladi-Black; BB or Baladi-Red; BR sire and NZW dams.
+Contrariwise, Nofal et al. (2000) and Abdel-Ghany et al. (2000a), reported that heterosis had no noticeable impact on their experimental flocks, postweaning body weights (6 to 16 Wk.), and has even negative values at the 6, 8, and 12 Wk. of age.
+The last conclusion, of course, contradicted with the breeder's preference for their crosses between the Baladi-Black; BB or Baladi-Red; BR sires with NZW dams.

 A dominance model would predict that genes with high heterosis in crossing would generally diverge from the mean gene frequency in opposite directions.
-The BR and CAL cross showed strong heterosis for post-weaning body weight because of the two breeds' lengthy histories of selection favoring variances in gene frequencies (Abdel-Hamid, 2015).
-Also, Heterosis is the result of combining diverse genetic backgrounds.
-In the hybrid progeny, this vigor shows itself as better performing (e.g., faster growing or progressing, resistance to disease, and other desired characteristics, Birchler et al. (2006).
+The BR and CAL cross showed strong heterosis for post-weaning body weight because of the two breeds' lengthy histories of selection promoting variances in gene frequencies (Abdel-Hamid, 2015).
+In the crossbreed progeny, this hybrid-vigor displays itself as better performing (e.g., faster growing or progressing, resistance to disease, and other desired fitness characteristics, (Birchler et al., 2006).
 Additionally, the heterotic effect can also be influenced by epigenetic changes like DNA methylation and histone alterations.
 The hybrid offspring may exhibit improved features because of these alterations, which may also affect gene expression patterns (Chen, 2010).